Vertigo: A Dizzying Diagnosis

 Is vertigo more common in older adults?

 YES.
-Overall incidence of vertigo is between 5-10%, but this increases to roughly 40% in patients over the age of 40.
-In other words, the older you get, the more likely you are to experience an episode of vertigo.
+Overall incidence of vertigo is between 5–10 percent, but this increases to roughly 40 percent in patients over the age of 40.
+In other words, the older we get, the more likely we are to experience an episode of vertigo.

 Can stress or weather trigger a vertigo attack?